“We are the lucky ones”

 The solution that I ultimately arrived at worked perfectly, but not for the reasons that I originally anticipated.
 I forced myself to leave the mail overnight, checking it in the morning on my way to work, rather than in the evening when I got back from work.
 I thought that this would make me worry less, because if there was any mail that I need to respond to, I could do so immediately by phone that morning, rather than worry myself to sleep about it in the evening.

 The reason it actually worked, turned out to be quite different.
 Each evening I felt a strong compulsion to check the mail, but filled with resolve to beat the cancer, I resisted this compulsion.
-After two weeks, the post didn’t seem like a big deal any more.
-By forcing myself to leave the mail unopened overnight, I’d been sending myself a powerful signal that I was in control of the situation.
-That the post couldn’t be important because I wasn’t checking it.
+After two weeks, the mail didn’t seem like a big deal any more.
+By forcing myself to leave it unopened overnight, I’d been sending myself a powerful signal that I was in control of the situation.
+That the mail couldn’t be important because I wasn’t checking it.
 It could wait.
-I even stopped checking mail at weekends – leaving two days of mail to wait until I was ready to read it.
-And it was fine.
+I even stopped checking mail at weekends.

-After a few weeks, I’d broken the worry routine altogether, and was no longer preoccupied with bad post.
-If only I’d addressed my worrying earlier, then maybe I’d never have contracted a stage-two lymphoma.
+After a few weeks, I’d broken my worry routine altogether.
+If only I’d addressed it earlier, maybe I’d never have contracted a stage IV lymphoma.
 Now that my worrying was addressed, I needed to focus on my treatment.
 But would getting well prove to be as easy as addressing my worries?

 “You can choose to be a victim, or you can choose anything else you’d like to be.”

 There is a special word for ex-cancer-patients.
 They are called “survivors”.
-It’s actually quite an immodest term, implying some kind of heroic struggle against the odds.
-But it is also very empowering.
+I find it empowering.
 Rather than being a “cancer victim” who “battles against a disease” it gives us an inspiring identity to live up to.

 I’ve learned a lot about the importance of identity as a result of my cancer experience.
 Before all this began, I certainly wouldn’t have thought of myself as a survivor.
 I thought I was weak.
 And by weak, I mean that I thought I was both physically weak and a coward.